-UPDATE: For the most relevant information on Windows Defender ATP, please visit the blog post on What’s new in Windows Defender ATP Fall Creators Update.
-This post has the most up to date information on Windows Defender ATP.
+UPDATE: For the latest information on Windows Defender ATP, read the blog What’s new in Windows Defender ATP Fall Creators Update.
+To test how Windows Defender ATP can help your organization detect, investigate, and respond to advanced attacks, sign up for a free trial.

 This blog is authored by Avi Sagiv, Principal Program Manager, Windows Defender ATP.